Excel Your KPIs with AI Copilot Start for free today

 Get the latest products updates, community events and other news.

 Kyligence Analytics Platform (KAP) is an enterprise-ready big data warehouse on Apache Hadoop.
-Created by the same development team of Apache Kylin, an open-source distributed OLAP engine for big data, KAP inherits all Kylin’s advantages and has more innovations, including but not limiting to:
+Created by the same early contributors to Apache Kylin, an open-source distributed OLAP engine for big data.
+KAP inherits all Kylin’s advantages and has more innovations, including but not limiting to:

 KAP reads source data from Apache Hive or Apache Kafka, builds data Cube with Hadoop MapReduce or Apache Spark, and persists the Cube in Apache HBase or KyStorage (an optimized columnar storage engine).
-The BI tools, dashboards, or web applications send SQL queries to KAP via JDBC/ODBC drivers or RESTful API, and KAP will translate it to Cube visiting and then return results in low latency.
+The business intelligence and analytics tools, dashboards, or web applications send SQL queries to KAP via JDBC/ODBC drivers or RESTful API, and KAP will translate it to Cube visiting and then return results in low latency.

 Figure 1 shows the query performance of Apache Kylin (same core as KAP) with the Star Schema Benchmark dataset on 10 million, 20 million, and 40 million rows data.
 All the queries are finished in less than 1 second, and the performance is stable as the data grows.